-The State shall compile a single Eligible Training Provider List from all local areas in the State and disseminate such list, and the performance information and program cost information, to the One-Stop service delivery systems within the State.
+The State shall compile a single Eligible Training Provider List from all Local Areas in the State and disseminate such list, and the performance information and program cost information, to the One-Stop service delivery systems within the State.
 This List and information shall be made widely available to participants in employment and training activities and other customers through the One-Stop service delivery system.
-The Eligible Training Providers, their respective courses, training locations etcetera can be accessed by the public at http://mdes.ms.gov/i-need-a-job/job-searching-resources/training-education/eligible-training-provider-list-(etp1)-system/.
+The eligible training provider, their respective courses, training locations etcetera can be accessed by the public at http://mdes.ms.gov/i-need-a-job/job-searching-resources/training-education/eligible-training-provider-list-(etpl)-system/.